TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 # 8. Expoitation tools
 ## A. crackmapexec
+- This package is a swiss army knife for pentesting Windows/Active Directory environments.
+- From enumerating logged on users and spidering SMB shares to executing psexec style attacks, auto-injecting Mimikatz/Shellcode/DLL’s into memory using Powershell, dumping the NTDS.dit and more.
+- The biggest improvements over the above tools are:
+# - Pure Python script, no external tools required
+# - Fully concurrent threading
+# - Uses ONLY native WinAPI calls for discovering sessions, users, dumping SAM hashes etc…
+# - Opsec safe (no binaries are uploaded to dump clear-text credentials, inject shellcode etc…)
+Additionally, a database is used to store used/dumped credentals.
+It also automatically correlates Admin credentials to hosts and vice-versa allowing you to easily keep track of credential sets and gain additional situational awareness in large environments.
 ## B. metasploit framework
 - One of the best sources of information on using the Metasploit Framework is Metasploit Unleashed, a free online course created by Offensive Security.
 - Metasploit Unleashed guides you from the absolute basics of Metasploit all the way through to advanced topics.